 Drug details for Inhaled corticosteroids for long-term control of asthma.

-Drug details for Anticholinergics for asthma.
+Drug details for Mast cell stabilizers for long-term control of asthma.

 Asthma in Teens and Adults - Other Treatment

 Allergy shots (immunotherapy) are used for people who have asthma symptoms when they are around substances to which they are allergic (allergens).
 Allergy shots have been shown to reduce asthma symptoms and the need for medications in some people.17 For more information, see:Should I take allergy shots (immunotherapy) for allergic asthma?Allergy shots are similar to vaccinations because they ...